-Local Authorities must:
+Local authorities must:

-Arrange suitable full-time education (or as much education as the child's health condition allows) for children of compulsory school age who, because of illness, would otherwise not receive suitable education.
+• Arrange suitable full-time education (or as much education as the child's health condition allows) for children of compulsory school age who, because of illness, would otherwise not receive suitable education.

-Local Authorities should:
+Local authorities should:

 - Provide such education as soon as it is clear that the child will be away from school for 15 days or more, whether consecutive or cumulative.
 They should liaise with appropriate medical professionals to ensure minimal delay in arranging appropriate provision for the child. - Ensure that the education children receive is of good quality, as defined in the statutory guidance Alternative Provision (2013), allows them to take appropriate qualifications, prevents them from slipping behind their peers in school and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual children in arranging provision.
 'Hard and fast' rules are inappropriate: they may limit the offer of education to children with a given condition and prevent their access to the right level of educational support which they are well enough to receive.
-Strict rules that limit the offer of education a child receives may also breach statutory requirements. - 1.
-"Suitable" means suitable to the child's age, aptitude, ability and any special educational needs that he or she may have. - 2.
-Unless the pupil's condition means that full-time provision would not be in his or her best interests.
+Strict rules that limit the offer of education a child receives may also breach statutory requirements. - Have a named officer responsible for the education of children with additional health needs, and parents should know who that person is. - Have a written, publicly accessible policy statement on their arrangements to comply with their legal duty towards children with additional health needs.
+The policy should make links with related services in the area - for example, Special Educational Needs and Disability Services (SEND), Child and Adolescent Mental Health Services (CAMHS), Education Welfare/Attendance Improvement Services, Educational Psychologists, and, where relevant, school nurses. - Review the provision offered regularly to ensure that it continues to be appropriate for the child and that it is providing suitable education. - Have clear policies on the provision of education for children and young people under and over compulsory school age to ensure children have a good education.